Election results show transformation in UK - Brexit minister Davis

-LONDON Brexit minister David Davis said results so far from Thursday's election pointed to a transformation taking place in Britain, but it was too soon to call the result.
+LONDON (Reuters) - Brexit minister David Davis said results so far from Thursday's election pointed to a transformation taking place in Britain, but it was too soon to call the result.

 "This is a much more disruptive election - all sorts of changes are going on geographically in Scotland, in the north of England," Davis told ITV.
 "It's rather early to make rash predictions."